ZackMason/ActuallyAGameEngine/README.md

 # Why AAGE?

 AAGE is designed to be modular, and easy to modify.
-AAGE provides easy to use abstractions for OpenGL, Networking, and Scripting.
+AAGE provides easy to use abstractions for OpenGL, Networking, Scripting, and more.
 AAGE is meant to be a less opinionated alternative to raylib.
 The main use case of this engine is for creating 3D games, although other types of applications should be possible.

 # Template